richardcodes25/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 - What is one habit or strategy from this project that you want to reuse in future labs or projects?
   - This could be a testing habit, a prompting strategy, or a way you used Git.
+=> Moving the core logic into a separate, pure module (`logic_utils.py`) and writing pytest tests for it.
+Keeping the logic out of the UI made each function easy to test in isolation, and the tests caught regressions whenever I changed the scoring, validation, or difficulty rules.
 - What is one thing you would do differently next time you work with AI on a coding task?
+=> I would verify AI-generated code more carefully before trusting it, especially UI code — I'd run it right away and read it line by line.
+In this project ChatGPT once gave me a block that rendered as raw HTML, and Claude suggested difficulty ranges that were actually wrong, so giving the AI clearer context up front and checking its output would have saved time.
 - In one or two sentences, describe how this project changed the way you think about AI generated code.
+=> I now treat AI-generated code as a fast first draft, not a finished answer.
+It is usually right in structure but can hide subtle logic bugs, so I always test and review it myself before relying on it.